 About This Program

 Explore architecture and interior design or industrial design in a rigorous hands-on, studio-based program.
 You'll be immersed in spatial and experiential design studies as you develop projects suitable for application to a graduate design program.
 This five-week program introduces students to an iterative design process, manual and digital representation and making, methods of design research, and contextual history and theory.
-NYC is an extension of your studio classroom, and you'll engage with the built environment through visits to galleries and firms.
+New York City is an extension of your studio classroom, and you'll engage with the built environment through visits to galleries and firms.
 In keeping with the progressive mission of The New School and Parsons, this program emphasizes ecological and social responsibility in architecture and design.

 What You’ll Gain